-The core of a Bidder's response to an RFP is the scope of work (SOW) statement, which details the products and services to be performed.
-To optimize the quality of the proposals, the utility's RFP must provide as much detail as possible as to the expected contents of those SOWs.
-To that end, the scope of work laid out in the RFP should provide substantial detail on all expected products and services that are required for the complete integration of an energy storage project.
-The scope should identify responsible parties for each task within the scope and for related tasks which are outside the scope, such as those to be performed by the utility itself, including but not limited to: procuring, shipping, installing, commissioning, and maintaining specific components of the project.
-All details important to the successful project should be provided, including performance requirements for the storage system itself, characteristics of other physical components or software, and warranties.
-The scope should also clearly define the services required for the complete integration of the energy storage project.
+The scope of work (SOW) provides substantial detail on all expected products and services that are required for the complete integration of an energy storage project.
+The scope should identify responsible parties for each task within the scope and for related tasks which are outside the scope, such as those to be performed by the utility itself.
+Additionally, performance and functional requirements, characteristics of other physical components or software, warranties, and other specifications help to ensure the successful deployment and operation of a project.